Nicolas Gill CEO and High Performance Director

 Franck is a former Cameroonian Olympic athlete (2004 and 2008), two-time African Champion and silver medalist at the University Games in 2007.
 He has held numerous national coaching positions in Cameroon, Swaziland and Botswana under the auspices of the IJF.
 He is also an IJF Academy expert since 2015 specifically in coach training and evaluation seminars.

-Danielle Boulanger Member Services Manager
+Danielle Boulanger Grading & Member Services Manager

 Danielle has extensive professional experience in project/program and event management.
 She is currently President and coach at the Vainqueurs Plus track and field club and has held this position since 2013.
 Danielle was a Volunteer Coordinator for a multitude of major sporting events, including the 2019 Montreal Grand Prix.
 She is a dedicated leader with a strong background in the Canadian sport industry, committee leadership, logistics and team management.

-Antoine Valois-Fortier Senior National Coach
+Antoine Valois-Fortier Head Coach

 Antoine started practising judo at the age of four at the Club de judo de Beauport.
 His parents thought the sport would be a healthy outlet for their son’s boundless energy, but they didn’t expect it to become Antoine’s greatest passion.
 In 2008, Antoine moved to Montreal to train at the Shidokan Judo Club (former Judo Canada National Training Centre).
 It was during the 2012 London Olympic Games, where he won a bronze medal, that the world got to know Antoine’s exceptional talent.
 In 2014, Antoine Valois-Fortier won his first medal, silver, at the World Championships, followed by two bronze medals in 2015 and 2019.
 Along with his athletic career, Antoine graduated with a bachelor’s degree in Intervention in Physical Activity from the Université du Québec à Montréal and a Specialized Graduate Diploma in Sport Management from HEC Montréal.
 In December 2021, at 31 years old and after a remarkable career of more than 12 years on the national team, Antoine retired from competition.
-In January 2022 Antoine joined Judo Canada as the Senior National Coach.
+In January 2022 Antoine joined Judo Canada as the Senior National Coach and became Head Coach in 2023.

 Sasha Mehmedovic Junior/U23 Assistant National Coach